qsnake/gpaw/doc/exercises/neb/neb.rst

   When opening a trajectory in ``ag`` with calculated energies, the default plot window shows the energy versus frame number.
-To get a better feel of the energy barrier in an NEB calculation; choose ``Tools -> NEB``.
+To get a better feel of the energy barrier in an NEB calculation; choose :guilabel:`Tools` -> :guilabel:`NEB`.
 This will give a smooth curve of the energy as a function of the NEB path length, with the slope at each point estimated from the force.

+XXX Why is the traj file attached when not referenced in the text?

+Trajectory file: trajfile_

-.. _Al-Al110.traj: attachment:Al-Al110.traj
+.. _trajfile: ../../_static/NEB_Al-Al100.traj
-.. _neb1.py : wiki:SVN:examples/neb/neb1.py